 Class Reps contribute to improving the learning and teaching experience with liaising with academic staff on any matters that arise on the course or providing student feedback on the course.

-It can sound like a lot of work, but being a Class Reps is easy.
+Being a Class Reps is easy.
 Some responsibilities include:

-Talk to your course mates about their opinions about their course, their experience and other academic issues.
+Talking to your course mates about their opinions about their course, their experience and other academic issues.

-Attend meetings with staff to represent those views.
+Attending and contributing to meetings with staff to represent those views.

-Attend the Academic Council, see more here.
+Attending the Academic Council, see more here.